POHon1/Machine-Learning-Project/README.md

 ### Natural-Language-Processing-Projects

-Many Data science projects revolve around solving real-world problems using Data analysis using Machine learning.
-Whether predicting customer churn, detecting fraud, estimating house prices, or classifying medical conditions, the goal remains the same: turning raw data into actionable insights using ML algorithm.
-Commonly used techniques in these projects is XGBoost.
+Many NLP projects nowadays focus on Decoder based transformer or can be called Large Language Models (LLM) (the rest nlp's method is for niche only like research or smth).
+Mainly it's focuses around answering questions or summarizing documents ect.
+The goal is to adapt pretrained model for spesific use cases because it's useless to do training from scratch because lack of efficiency.

-**The key in Data Science is having the right data and the right approach—XGBoost takes care of the rest.
+**The key in NLP is not just the model or infra, but how you prepare your dataset like garbage in garbage out.
 (My opinion)**
 <br/>